AlexHaxe/haxe-instrument/README.md

 - include folders - array of folders containing code for coverage data collection. `Compiler.include` is used to make sure your types get included
 - exclude packages - array of packages to ignore, e.g. because they are for a different target. again using `StringTools.startsWith` to match fully qualified type names against list

+make sure you include your source folder(s), otherwise you will only see coverage stats of types touched during run.

 coverage instrumentation runs independently of a test framework. so you can create a coverage report from a "normal" run of your code if you like.
 confirmed to work with utest and munit.